mksaith/Udacity-Dog-Breed-Classifier/README.md

 ![Sample Output][image1]

 ## Detect Humans
-We use OpenCV's implementation of Haar feature-based cascade classifiers to detect human faces in images.
+- Used OpenCV's implementation of Haar feature-based cascade classifiers to detect human faces in images.
-We also get bounding box for each detected face.
+- Get bounding box for each detected face.

 ![Sample Bounding box][image4]